shaluc04/dog-vision/README.md

-﻿## End-to-End Multi-Class Dog Breed Classification 🐶 This notebook build an end-to-end multi-class classifier using TensorFlow 2.0 and TensorFlow hub.
+﻿## End-to-End Multi-Class Dog Breed Classification 🐶 This notebook builds an end-to-end multi-class classifier using TensorFlow 2.0 and TensorFlow hub.

 #### Problem
 Identifying the breed of a dog given the image of a dog.